moteer/DE-313019-collections-set-map/Exercise.md

 - Hint: a map for the phonebook: key = firstname + lastname, value = Contact-object

 3. public void printContactsSortedByFirstname();
 4. The toString method should print the phonebook in order of entrance
+5. Implement a class PairGenerator that generates random pairs of contacts.
+The PariGenerator should be able to be used with students too, so that we can generate random study buddies
+   - public Set<Team> getTeam() // should return a set of teams with 2 people in each team
+   - make use of the PairGenerator with Another Type like e.g. Student(name, lastname, matricleNumber, mainSubject)